Avatar

 Friedrich did his PhD at Gregor Leander’s Workgroup of Symmetric Cryptography at the Horst Görtz Institute for IT-Security, Ruhr University Bochum.
 His research interests include the design and analysis of cryptographic schemes, in particular symmetric primitives such as block ciphers.
 Together with Gregor, Friedrich founded cryptosolutions, providing excellent cryptographic consulting services.

-When he needs a change from the mathematics, he devotes his time to photography, or to tinker with Linux, develop hardware in VHDL or glorify functional programming.
+When he needs a change from the mathematics, he devotes his time to photography, or to tinker with technical projects.
 Friedrich occasionally contributes to the SageMath computer algebra system and is a founding member of the FluxFingers e.V.
 CTF team.

 Interests